helidon-io/helidon/microprofile/grpc/metrics/README.md

 metrics
 annotations.

+### Add `CoverageTestBeanXXX` test class
+where `XXX` is the simple name of the new metrics annotation (e.g., `Counted`).
+Use one of the existing classes as a pattern, removing the existing metrics annotation from the method and adding the new metrics annotation in its place.

 ## Testing
-To help make sure all known metrics annotations (from the `microprofile/metrics` artifact) are handled, during testing an annotation processor generates test classes, one per known metrics annotation, each with a method that the normal gRPC CDI extension will process.
+To help make sure all known metrics annotations (from the `microprofile/metrics` artifact) are handled, a test-time CDI extension finds all the coverage test beans and adds them to CDI.
+It also examines those classes during the normal CDI extension life cycle to make sure the actual gRPC extension processes them as expected.

-Several tests make sure
-that all the known metrics annotations are covered in the areas listed above.
-Any test failures should list the metrics annotations that seem not to be processed correctly.
+Several tests make sure that all the metrics annotations are represented and processed, listing any annotations that were not processed as expected.